teledatics/drone-control-daughterboard/README.md

 Stay tuned for updates to both the hardware and software as we add features and port PX4 Autopilot to the i.MX8M Mini on-board embedded ARM m4 core

-Please see out Yocto github to build a Linux OS for the kimχ micro with drone-control daughterboard
+Please see our Drone Control Yocto github repository to build a Linux OS for the kimχ micro with drone-control daughterboard

 [Drone Control Yocto](https://github.com/teledatics/drone-control-yocto)